sgeos/sgeos.github.io/_posts/2016-09-11-storing-elixir-release-configuration-in-environment-variables.markdown

 be defined to use environment variables for dynamic configuration.

 The **rel/vm.args** file is primarily used to configure the erlang VM.
-It can also be used to define application configure parameters.
+It can also be used to define application configuration parameters.
 Application configuration parameters defined in this file can be passed into the program as atoms or integers.
 Note that the location of this file can be [configured][exrm-config]